shawnduong/UCM-RegE/README.md

 It's recommended that you let this run on your computer 24/7 in the background while you do other things.
 Whenever you hear the alert sound, you can check back on the script to see which class is open.
 This script requires a stable and constant internet connection.
 If this is interrupted at any time then the script will not function and you will have to restart it when you regain a connection.

+You can read about how this was developed here: https://shawnduong.github.io/Creating-a-Coursicle-Clone-in-Python

 ## Installation

 Installation is fairly simple.
 Just clone the git repository and run the `script.py` Python script.
 Make sure that you have the following dependencies installed: